joswayski/joswayski-snhu-capstone.github.io/README.md

    - Needs its PreviousStage updated?
 Y/N
    - Needs its NextStage updated?
 Y/N

 I added comments to the code snippets below so anyone else can picture these scenarios without having to go to the literal drawing board.
 Here is the code for checking the first two conditions, and the same can be done on the _after we moved_ checks.
-I recommend [viewing the code directly](https://github.com/plutomi/plutomi/blob/main/utils/sortStages.ts) for clarity.
+I recommend [viewing the code directly](https://github.com/plutomi/plutomi/blob/main/Controllers/Stages/updateStage.ts#L88-L331) for clarity.
 ![prev](/assets/prev.png)
 ![prev2](/assets/prev2.png)

 ### Databases

 As stated above, the main reason for my switch from DynamoDB to MongoDB was for the adhoc querying functionality that was badly needed to support future use cases.
 We still get the same great performance of Dynamo, although with a bit more overhead as there are actual servers to worry about now and _it is_ a bit pricier.
 The APIs of each are a LOT different.
 There are no good ORMs for Dynamo, you essentially have to make your own.
 Type safety is an afterthought, and god forbid you use one of the [_many_ reserved words](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html) as a property name.
-We are limiting access to the database via IPs, and embedding a tenant ID right into our queries and indexes for performance and data isolation
+We are limiting access to the database via IPs, and embedding a tenant ID right into our queries and indexes for performance and data isolation.

 ## Outcomes